-Google Classroom has been available for a few weeks now, and while it’s admittedkt lacking in features, we’ve been intrigued by Google’s VLE alternative.
+Google Classroom has been available for a few weeks now, and while it’s admitted lacking in features, we’ve been intrigued by Google’s VLE alternative.

-We’ve been trailing Google Classroom with our teachers and while the overall opinion is very positive, there are a few changes and bug fixes that would make using Classroom even simpler:
+We’ve been trailing Google Classroom with our teachers and while the overall opinion is incredibly positive, there are a few changes and bug fixes that would make using Classroom even simpler:

 - More control over the classroom wall is needed.
 At the moment it’s too easy for students to post spam comments.

 - If an assignment is not due within the week, it doesn’t show up on student’s assignments.
 All assignments, no matter the date, should really show up.
 The only way the students are able to access the assignments is by scrolling down on the wall, and these can easily be buried.

 - There needs to be an easier way for students to access their previous assignments.

 - If a teacher invites ‘Students’ to the classroom, should it really ask them if they are a teacher when they sign up?

 - We need to be able to assign multiple teachers to a class.